fragmede/wc-gpu/README.md

 |utf8.txt       | 0.17958779099990352 seconds |
 |word.txt       | 0.17560361200003172 seconds |

-The Cuda accelerated kernel is faster than wc2's times:
+The Cuda accelerated kernel is thus faster than wc2's times:

 | Program | Input File   | macOS | Linux |
 |---------|--------------|------:|------:|
 | wc2.c   | (all)        |0.206  | 0.278 |
 | wc2.js  | (all)        |0.281  | 0.488 |

-However, invoking the python interpreter slows us down here.
-I don't think I'm going to write a wc-gpu.cpp, so this is as far as we're going to go.
+Haven't tested the overhead from running this at the command line.